martinnicola89/friend.ly/README.md

 ### Overview

 ```

 What are you waiting for??

-Just start messaging!!
+- Sign Up
+- Make a Profile
+- Find Friends
+- Get Connecting!!!!

 ```

 ### Screenshots